Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 **IAM role**

-[add any Azure-specific fields that have "Learn more"s]
+[add any Azure-specific fields that have "Learn more"]

 </TabItem>
 </Tabs>